venkatesh-narayan/gpt2-nonpara/README.md

 ## Results

 We found that we can compress language models roughly 2x while still maintaining perplexity.
-Results when finetuning GPT-2 (small, medium, large) with lmbda (interpolation coefficient) = 0.25 on WikiText-103:
+Results when finetuning GPT-2 (small, medium, large) with lmbda (knn interpolation coefficient) = 0.25 on WikiText-103:

 |                         | without datastores | with datastores |
 | :---:                   |    :----:          |          :---:  |